Welcome to Cats Protection Glastonbury & Wells

 The Glastonbury & Wells Branch of Cats Protection, covers a largely rural part of Somerset including Shepton Mallet, Wells, Glastonbury, Street, Cheddar, Castle Cary and surrounding area.
 All of our cats are kept at the homes of volunteer fosterers because we do not have a central cattery.
 Our branch is committed to making life better for the homeless cats of Somerset.

 We always have friendly cats of all ages for rehoming and often 'feral' (semi-wild) cats which are ideal for farms, stables or smallholdings.
 We often have kittens in need of homes, especially between May - September.
 Some cats are re-homed quickly, whilst others need medical care or rehabilitation before new homes can be found.
 Adults are always vet checked, neutered, wormed, treated for fleas, microchipped and fully vaccinated.

-We may have some older cats in our care that are looking for a home to see out their twilight years.
+We can have older cats in our care that are looking for a home to see out their twilight years.
 Please give consideration to these cats as sometimes they can take longer to re-home.
 Find out more at Golden Oldies.

 There may be some cats on our website that are advertised on behalf of their owners.
 They are not in our care but can be re-homed directly from the original owner.
 Go to the Direct Homing page to view these cats.